jamberu/ShenaniganStuff/README.md

 ## RealMe Flash Tool
 > Used once last 2022 and haven't tried since

-Sometimes, you want a specific build number of your device model.
+Sometimes, you want a specific model of your device.
 Sometimes, you were dumdum while installing a Custom ROM or rooting your device, thus, bricking your phone.
 For Realme 6 pro devices, there is a tool for flashing stock ROMs made by the people at XDAForums.
 The tool is available for Windows 7 and higher.
 The last release was from 2021 and may be outdated now.

 ### Credits
 [**RFT Tool by Narender Singh and Hikari Calyx**](https://xdaforums.com/t/tool-rft-realme-flash-tool-to-flash-stock-rom-for-unlocked-bootloader.4144969/)